JonathanMEdwards/subtext10/doc/language.md

 ```
 which would discard the change to the `name` field, and so is reported as a static error.

 Note that the `with{}` syntax disappeared in the do-block.
 That is because with-blocks don’t really exist: they are used in a formula to show fields that don’t meet the usual expectations of a formula, specifically anything besides a simple value or function call.
-With-blocks allow formulas to represent anything that can go into a do-block.
+With-blocks allow formulas to represent anything that can go into a code block.

 Set operations can “drill” into nested record by using a dotted path to the left of the `:=`
 ```